thoughtful-web/settings-page-wp/docs/config-file.md

 * __'stylesheet'__
   *(array) (Optional)* Register and enqueue a stylesheet file on the Settings Page.
   * __'file'__
-    *(string)* Either a file name to look for in *./config/thoughtful-web/settings/* or the absolute path to a CSS file.
+    *(string)* A file name to look for in *./config/thoughtful-web/settings/*.
+This is on the roadmap to allow it to be located elsewhere in your plugin or theme.
   * __'deps'__
     *(string[]) (Optional)*
 	Dependencies that must be loaded before the registered stylesheet is loaded.